End of the Bubble or Just a Correction?

 Is it the end of the technology bubble or just a correction?

-3 replies on “End of the Bubble or Just a Correction?”
+3 responses to “End of the Bubble or Just a Correction?”

 It is quite deceptive of you to start the graph at 200 million rather than zero.
 It makes the drop in 2012 look larger than it really is.